LODSContent/ChallengeLabs_Resources/CSSD/README.md

-# Files to support CSSD storage challenges
+# Files to support CSSD and CSST storage challenges